Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

-- Don't allow puppies to run up and down stairs, or to jump down onto concrete or other hard surfaces.
+- Don't allow puppies to run up and downstairs, or to jump down onto concrete or other hard surfaces.

 Weight is a factor in arthritis care that an owner can manage.
 Overweight dogs are more prone to arthritis, and those who already have arthritis will suffer more if they have excess weight to carry.
 Keeping a dog slim will help enormously to avoid putting extra strain on joints.

 Maintaining fitness can also help.
-This means your dog having a good all-around muscular condition, with a toned core (tummy) and well-defined muscles on the hind legs.
+This means your dog has a good all-around muscular condition, with a toned core (tummy) and well-defined muscles on the hind legs.
 If your dog is lacking muscle tone, a canine physiotherapist will be able to assist you in developing their fitness.

 Even with our best efforts, sometimes dogs will develop arthritis and then we must manage the problem and aim to keep them as happy and comfortable as possible.